 Your “neck” actually consists of 7 vertebrae between the shoulders and the base of the skull, with discs between them.
 These vertebrae allow the head to move in many different directions.
 So when people talk about neck pain it can actually be down to the base of neck, under the skull or out toward the shoulders.
 All these locations are considered neck pain.

 Neck pain is a particularly common problem in our modern age with extended computer usage, poor posture, and a lack of exercise often to blame.
 In fact, it is the second most common condition that brings people to our clinic.

 Some of the more common causes of neck pain include:

 Poor Spinal Function: When the vertebral joints in both the neck and back stop working properly, it can affect the discs, nerves and muscles in the neck.

 Injuries: Single injuries such as whiplash or repetitive injuries to the neck will often lead to neck pain.
 The sudden movement of the head (backwards, forwards or sideways) in an accident can create severe neck pain.
 With whiplash, the pain is usually felt within 24 hours; however, some people continue to have pain for several months or years after the injury1.

 Postural Changes: These changes can be brought on by reduced spinal movement, environmental stresses such as prolonged sitting in an office chair, poor work ergonomics or poor muscle tone and strength.

-Spinal Degeneration (Arthritis): Trauma and abnormal function that continues for years can cause wear and tear over time to both the vertebrae, joints and discs.
+Spinal Degeneration (Arthritis): Trauma and abnormal function that continues for years can cause wear and tear to the vertebrae, joints and discs over time.

-Medical Conditions: Uncommon conditions such as tumours, infections, and fractures can cause neck pain.
+Medical Conditions: Uncommon conditions such as tumours, infections, and fractures can also cause neck pain.